githubtraining/introduction-to-github/course-details.md

 - Interactive [slideshow](https://githubtraining.github.io/github-slideshow-demo/) deployed to GitHub Pages.

 # Prerequisites
 None.
-This course is a great introduction on its own.
+This course is a great introduction for your first day on GitHub.

 # Course steps
 The steps in this course are: